chris-wood/chris-wood.github.io/_drafts/key_exchange.md

 ~~~

 The claim was that this deters MitM attacks since an adversary is not
-expected to have the pre-shared key and can therefore
+expected to have the pre-shared key and can therefore not derive the group
-not derive the group key (the pre-shared key is never sent over the air).
+key (the pre-shared key is never sent over the air).

-Besides the fact that MANET key exchange is a solved problem [1,2,3], there are
-several problems with this approach.
+There are several problems with this solution.
 Firstly, it enforces node groups to be fixed or static.
 It is not possible to add members to the group that have not been previously given
 the pre-shared key.
 Second, compromise is fatal to the security of the entire scheme.
 If
 a node is compromised and the pre-shared key is leaked then it is possible to launch MitM